-- A. For CONTRACTOR services to be rendered under this contract, CONTRACTOR shall be paid a total contract amount, including cost reimbursements, not to exceed \$ 1,804,547 for FY 16/17, \$ 1,868,864 for FY 17/18 and \$ 1,952,460 for FY 18/19.
-Should CDCR exercise the optional extension, the total contract amount, including cost reimbursements, for FY 19/20 shall not to exceed \$2,022,567.
-All funds are contingent on CDCR funding. - B. Payment for services and /or reimbursement of costs shall be made upon CONTRACTOR's satisfactory performance, based upon the scope and methodology contained in EXHIBIT A as determined by COUNTY. - C. CONTRACTOR shall submit a monthly invoice or certified claim to the COUNTY DESIGNATED REPRESENTATIVE by the 20th day of each month covering the costs for the preceding month.
+- A. For CONTRACTOR services to be rendered under this Agreement, CONTRACTOR shall be paid a total contract amount, including cost reimbursements, not to exceed \$2,022,567 for fiscal year 2019-20.
+All funds are contingent on CDCR funding. - B. Payment for services and /or reimbursement of costs shall be made upon CONTRACTOR's satisfactory performance, based upon the scope and methodology contained in EXHIBIT A as determined by COUNTY. - C. Monthly, CONTRACTOR shall submit to the COUNTY DESIGNATED REPRESENTATIVE an invoice or certified claim on the County Treasury for the service performed over the period specified.
 These invoices or certified claims must cite the assigned Board Contract Number.
 COUNTY REPRESENTATIVE shall evaluate the quality of the service performed and if found to be satisfactory shall initiate payment processing.
-COUNTY shall pay invoices or claims for satisfactory work within 30 days of presentation. - D. CONTRACTOR will adhere to generally accepted accounting principles as outlined by the American Institute of Certified Public Accountants.
-Dual compensation is not allowed; a contractor cannot receive simultaneous compensation from two or more funding sources for the same services performed even though both funding sources could benefit.
-CONTRACTOR is prohibited from double billing COUNTY for any shared costs that are divided between any other current or future subcontracts that may share on site services, equipment, consumables, staffing or facility space.
-All shared costs must be divided equitably between the involved subcontracts in the manner mutually agreed upon between the COUNTY, the CONTRACTOR, and the SUBCONTRACTOR(s). - E. COUNTY's failure to discover or object to any unsatisfactory work or billings prior to payment will not constitute a waiver of COUNTY's right to require CONTRACTOR to correct such work or billings or seek any other legal remedy.
+COUNTY shall pay invoices or claims for satisfactory work within 30 days of receipt of correct and complete invoices or claims from CONTRACTOR. - D. COUNTY's failure to discover or object to any unsatisfactory work or billings prior to payment will not constitute a waiver of COUNTY's right to require CONTRACTOR to correct such work or billings or seek any other legal remedy.